-NOTE general information and options on this page were for the current 2016 season!
+NOTE general information and options on this page were for the just completed 2018 season!

 The registration process is divided into two options: